 - Q: Why were boundary changes made for Butterfield Canyon, Daybreak, Eastlake, Herriman, Midas Creek, Silver Crest, and Welby elementary schools?

-A: A boundary change was made because two new elementary schools are opening in the fall of 2017.
+A: A boundary change was made because Basitan Elementary in Herriman and Golden Fields Elementary in South Jordan are opening in the fall of 2017.
 Student enrollment is being distributed to fill these two new schools in addition to allowing schools near by to move from a year-round calendar to a traditional calendar.
 These changes will help manage student growth and balance boundary student population at all schools involved.

 - Q: What factors are considered in establishing boundaries?